vrndr4/forensics-ctf-writeup/picoctf/RED/README.md

 ## Comment

 Not the toughest so far.
-Pretty cool to memorize some stuff in Linux.
+Pretty cool to memorize some tools.